JBoss925/MafiaBackend/README.md

 ## How to test

-This project uses a custom test suite.
+This project uses my custom test suite.
 In order to add a test, simply add a .ts file to the <code>app/test/tests/</code> folder.

 Any functions exported from this .ts file that include the substring "test" (case-insensitive) in the function name will be registered as a test by the testing suite.